 In the Old Testament era, the Jews fasted frequently, though there was only one fast prescribed by the law.
-Once each year, on the Day of Atonement, the Hebrews were to “afflict” their souls (Leviticus 16:31), which meant fasting (cf. Isaiah 58:3).
+Once each year on the Day of Atonement the Hebrews were to afflict their souls (Lev.
+16:31), which meant fasting (cf. Isa.
+58:3).

 Though there are no compulsory fasts required of Christians today, the New Testament seems to take for granted that children of God would see the need to fast occasionally.

 When the Lord’s disciples were criticized for not fasting, Jesus responded by suggesting that it was hardly appropriate for them to fast while he was yet with them.
 The time would come, however, when he would be taken away from them.
 Then they would fast (Lk.
 5:35).

 Too, in cautioning against improper motivation in worship, Christ warned: “Moreover when you fast, be not, as hypocrites” (Mt.
 6:16).
 It is significant that he did not say if but when ye fast reflecting an expectation that they would.

 Fasting, for the Christian, is strictly voluntary.
 It should arise out of a feeling of intense need, not as a result of mere ritual or formality.

 What Is the Value of Fasting?

 Fasting may be spiritually beneficial in times of personal sorrow.
 David and his men mourned and fasted upon hearing of the death of Saul (2 Sam.
 1:12).
 So did Nehemiah when he learned about Jerusalem’s decimated condition (Neh.
 1:4).

 Fasting, with prayer, certainly seems appropriate when a loved one is critically ill (2 Sam.
 12:16).